Many Machine Learning Projects Fail

 Subject matter experts are business-oriented individuals who understand and inform how to measure and continually evaluate the success of models during training and after deployment.
 For a successful MLOps program, they must develop an easy-to-understand business performance measurement and a feedback loop for distinguishing models that are not performing relative to their business expectations.
 Additionally, risk subject matter experts are an important part of the MLOps program.
 Their goal is to minimize and clarify the risk a company faces due to the deployment of ML models in production.

-Course Recommendations: Data Literacy Skill Track
+Course Recommendations: Understanding Data Topics

 Data scientists are responsible for building the models which address the business questions generated by the subject matter experts.
 These models should be deployable in production environments with production data.
 Data scientists should ensure these models are easily and safely deployable in production, have tests for quality assurance and potential improvements, and have easy visibility of all deployed models from one location.

 Data engineers are responsible for creating data pipelines for these models.
 For a successful MLOps program, performance for all deployed models must be easily visible as well as full detail for each pipeline to see where addressable issues may exist.

 Finally, software and DevOps engineers are in charge of helping with the successful integration of these models with the other non-machine learning applications.
 For a successful MLOps practice, they must integrate data engineering best practices to ensure that these models can work in parallel with existing applications reliably, continuously, and seamlessly.